 – Check and repair the target hangers and clips.

-– Check and change the air filters.
+– Check and/or replace the furnace & air filters.